SFrijters/arduino-nix-template/README.md

 ## nix develop

 `nix develop` provides a reproducible development environment via a [Nix flake](flake.nix): `arduino-cli` and other system packages are pinned via Nix, but `arduino-cli` still downloads its own libraries.
-These are in turn pinned via the `sketch.yaml` file.
+These are in turn pinned via the the [build profile](https://arduino.github.io/arduino-cli/0.31/sketch-project-file/) in the [sketch.yaml](blink/sketch.yaml) file.

 For NixOS: make sure the user is in the `dialout` group to access the serial port.